forsyde/aesa-radar/docs/text/00_Intro.md

 [@ungureanu17].
 [ForSyDe-Deep](https://forsyde.github.io/forsyde-deep) is a deep-embedded
 DSL implementing a synthesizable subset of ForSyDe, meaning that it can parse the structure of process networks written in this language and operate on their abstract
-syntax: either simulate them or futher feed them to design flows.
+syntax: either simulate them or further feed them to design flows.
 Currently ForSyDe-Deep is able to generate GraphML structure files and synthesizable VHDL code.

 This documents presents alternatives ways to modelling the AESA radar signal processing